OleguerCanal/Toy-DeepLearning-Framework/README.md

 ## Meta-Parameter Optimization (MPO)

 Metaparameter Optimization is commonly used when training these kind of models.
-To ease the process I implemented a MetaParamOptimizer class with functions such as Grid Search (working on Gaussian Process Regression Optimization [here](https://github.com/fedetask/hyperparameter-optimization)):
+To ease the process I implemented a MetaParamOptimizer class with methods such as Grid Search (working on Gaussian Process Regression Optimization [here](https://github.com/fedetask/hyperparameter-optimization)):

 1. Define the **search space** and **fixed args** and a of your model in two diferent dictionaries
 2. Define an **evaluator** function which trains and evaluates your model in joined arguments, this function should return a ``dictionary`` with at least the key **"value"** (which MetaParamOptimizer will optimize).